Dr. Ogle’s research group works on projects that fall under four primary areas:

 - Understanding how carbon and water cycling processes in deserts – spanning soils, plants, and ecosystems – are impacted by antecedent conditions and environmental change.

-- Quantifying the factors governing ecosystem and soil carbon dynamics, and the potential effects of climate change factors on carbon fluxes and pools.
+- Quantifying the factors governing ecosystem and soil carbon dynamics, and the potential effects of non-steady state conditions and climate change on carbon fluxes and pools.

 - Exploring the functional ecology of >300 tree species in the U.S. by developing individual-based models of tree growth and mortality, coupled to information on species-specific functional traits, and informed by large databases (e.g., forest inventories, climate databases, and literature databases).